delvtech/agent0/lib/agent0/README.md

     >
     >**Hyperdrive contracts:**
     >
-    >You don’t need to do any of the optional install Hyperdrive steps for eth_bots to work.
+    >You don’t need to do any of the optional install Hyperdrive steps for eth_agents to work.
     >

 3. navigate to the `elf-simulations` folder: `cd elf-simulations/`